 Cooperation is crucial in today's globalized world and in an ever increasingly connected Europe; networking is the crucial first step in identifying suitable collaborations and establishing successful partnerships and consortiums.
-This panel will share effective strategies by demonstrating projects that display examples of good practice and models of professionalization across diverse geographical and cultural areas and sociological contexts.
-By showcasing the work of networks of various sizes, scope and disciplines, the panel will demonstrate how networking and cooperation can help create win-win situations that benefit both the individual cultural enterprises, but also the European cultural sector overall.
-The four speakers of the panel will highlight the role of interdisciplinary approaches in influencing social and political discourse.
-In addition, they will demonstrate how networking can help artists of all disciplines attain professional experiences and form meaningful life changing contacts and relationships with key cultural stakeholders.
-Finally, the panel will examine how some of the newly formed cultural networks across Europe can help facilitate a deeper understanding of European core values and heritage through sustainable actions.
+This panel shared effective strategies by demonstrating projects that display examples of good practice and models of professionalization across diverse geographical and cultural areas and sociological contexts.
+By showcasing the work of networks of various sizes, scope and disciplines, the panel demonstrated how networking and cooperation can help create win-win situations that benefit both the individual cultural enterprises, but also the European cultural sector overall.
+The four speakers of the panel highlighted the role of interdisciplinary approaches in influencing social and political discourse.
+In addition, they demonstrated how networking can help artists of all disciplines attain professional experiences and form meaningful life changing contacts and relationships with key cultural stakeholders.
+Finally, the panel examined how some of the newly formed cultural networks across Europe can help facilitate a deeper understanding of European core values and heritage through sustainable actions.

 Moderated by Evis Sammoutis, Assistant Professor of Composition at Ithaca College, NY and Co-founder and Artistic Director of the Pharos Arts Foundation International Contemporary Music Festival (CY)

 >Anne Becker, European Project Coordination, IRCAM (FR), EU Project: ULYSSES NETWORK